designforliterature/web/README.md

 A search and indexing  service for catalogs and for content.
 It picks up requests either through HTTP or from the Queue Service.
-Though in the reference model this is currently implemented via MongoDB Text Search, this will probably be a SOLR/Lucene service.
+Though in the reference model this is currently implemented via MongoDB Text Search, this will be an elasticsearch service.

 #### Content Service
 Stores and retrieves catalog metadata or content.